Skip to main content

 Both platforms are strong in their respective domains:

-Codehooks is the ideal choice for teams prioritizing speed, simplicity, and rapid iteration.
-It's particularly strong for integration projects, APIs, and automation workflows where quick deployment and minimal configuration are key.
+Codehooks is the agent-native choice for teams and AI agents prioritizing speed, simplicity, and rapid iteration.
+CLI-first design, sub-5-second deploys, and agent tooling (coho prompt, coho doctor, Claude Code plugin, MCP server) make it the natural platform for agent-driven development.
+It's particularly strong for integration projects, APIs, and automation workflows where quick deployment and zero configuration are key.

-Supabase provides a comprehensive solution for traditional application development, offering enterprise-grade features, SQL power, and extensive customization options.
+Supabase provides a comprehensive solution for traditional application development, offering enterprise-grade features, SQL power, a rich dashboard, and extensive customization options.

 Need help with pricing decisions?
 Check our Supabase Pricing Comparison for detailed cost analysis and business considerations.